fru-io/docs-live/docs/getting-started.md

 ddev-live get db-backup-status my-org/my-site-8wbmv
 ```

-2. And now we will upload your files to the site environment.
+2. Next, upload your files to the site environment.
 Move into your files directory and push the files using:
 ```
 ddev-live push files <org>/<site> .
 ```
-For example, here is a successful command and response for a site with the webroot in web, showing your file restore instance name:
+For example, here is a successful command and response for a site with the docroot in web, showing your file restore instance name:
 ```
 cd web/sites/default/files && ddev-live push files my-org/my-site .
 Uploaded: [files list]